The Evolution of Serverless Computing

 Thinking Outside the Container

-From this realization sprouted new constructs—high-level “as-a-service” offerings like Backend-as-a-Service (BaaS) and Function-as-a-Service (FaaS).
+From this realization sprouted new constructs—high-level “as-a-service” offerings such as Backend-as-a-Service (BaaS) and Function-as-a-Service (FaaS).
 These represented the dawn of serverless computing.
-The exact formulation of what is “serverless” is still up for grabs but—broadly—we can define this as any application or service for which the enterprise provides only application logic, which is executed on infrastructure it does not manage.
+The exact formulation of what is “serverless” is still up for grabs, but—broadly—we can define this as any application or service for which the enterprise provides only application logic, which is executed on infrastructure it does not manage.

 The point is, key paradigms behind enterprise architecture and the applications it supports are shifting fast, presenting new opportunities for scalability and agility.
 Adopting the new paradigms will inevitably be a challenge in the context of monolithic legacy architectures and entrenched IT practices.
 But with serverless computing in place, you could greatly enhance your organization’s ability to react to the inevitable but unforeseeable changes still to come.